All My Life (Foo Fighters song): Release and reception

-The song won a Grammy Award for Best Hard Rock Performance, and spent ten straight weeks at number 1 on the Hot Modern Rock Tracks chart and it peaked at number 3 on the Hot Mainstream Rock Tracks chart.
+The song won a Grammy Award for Best Hard Rock Performance, spent ten straight weeks at number 1 on the Hot Modern Rock Tracks chart, and peaked at number 3 on the Hot Mainstream Rock Tracks chart.
 It was also a top 5 hit on the UK Singles Chart.

 It also became the 6th best performing alternative song on the Alternative Songs chart of the decade and the 10th best performing rock song on the Rock Songs chart of the decade.
 Dave Grohl notes that the band wanted a heavier-sounding song for a single, saying the band was "coming out with "Learn to Fly" and "Next Year" and other songs that had middle-of-the-road melodies."
+In September 2023, for the 35th anniversary of Alternative Songs (which by then had been renamed to Alternative Airplay), Billboard published a list of the top 100 most successful songs in the chart's history; "All My Life" was ranked at number 55.

 In March 2005, Q magazine placed "All My Life" at number 94 in its list of the 100 Greatest Guitar Tracks.
 It was nominated for the Kerrang!
 Award for Best Single.

 "All My Life" is widely regarded as one of the Foo Fighters' best songs.
 In 2020, Kerrang ranked the song number two on their list of the 20 greatest Foo Fighters songs, and in 2021, American Songwriter ranked the song number five on their list of the 10 greatest Foo Fighters songs.

 Other versions

 A version recorded during Episode 8 of Series 20 of Later... with Jools Holland on November 26, 2002, at the BBC Television Centre was released on the DVD "Later...
 Louder with Jools Holland".
-An unaired interview with Dave and Taylor recorded on the same day was included as an exclusive bonus feature on the DVD.
+An unaired interview with Grohl and drummer Taylor Hawkins recorded on the same day was included as an exclusive bonus feature on the DVD.

 A live version filmed at Hyde Park on June 17, 2006, was released on the Live at Hyde Park DVD.

 A live version filmed at Wembley Stadium on June 7, 2008, was released on the Live at Wembley Stadium DVD.